Words and terms used in the world of From The Waters.

 The names given to a Pair by the Adomarains when they are devamed.

-Guardian family term.
-Refers to an advocate with whom a dependent is close.
+An Aelish Guardian family term.
+Refers to an advocate with whom a dependant is close.

-An Aelin port town situated on Lake Remarkable.
+An Aelish port town situated on Lake Remarkable.

 A Doluroundian port town situated on Lake Remarkable.